How REALTORS® Can Use QR Codes and Why They Should

 That includes real estate agents.

-Keep reading to learn how and why REALTORS® can use QR codes in 2020, plus three strategic ideas for making QR codes a part of your real estate marketing.
+Keep reading to learn how and why REALTORS® can use QR codes today, plus three strategic ideas for making QR codes a part of your real estate marketing.

 How to Set Up a QR Code